ssmirr/appdev-chapters/optional-syntaxes-in-ruby.md

 ---

 Ruby wants developers to be happy, so it gives them lots of options — this is a double-edged sword!
 It means we can be expressive, but it also means we need to be able to parse many different styles when reading other people's writing.
+As beginners, it can be frustrating; but in the long-run, you'll appreciate it.